-xii) Any other information, including the income tax bracket of the owner, applicant, or principal investors in the property considered necessary by the Preservation Commission to make a determination as to whether the property does yield or may yield a reasonable return to the owners.
+xii) Any other information, including the income tax bracket of the owner, applicant, or principal investors in the property considered necessary by the Preservation Commission to make a determination as to whether the property does yield or may yield a reasonable return to the owners (Amended 6.16.20)

-C) Determination of Economic Hardship.
+D) Determination of Economic Hardship.
 Within sixty (60) days from receiving a request for a Certificate of Economic Hardship, the Commission, upon a determination that the denial of a Certificate of Appropriateness has denied, or will deny the owner of a landmark or of a property within a historic district all reasonable use of or return on the property, may undertake one of the following actions:

-i) Offer the owner of the property reasonable financing, tax or other incentives sufficient to allow a reasonable use of, or return on, the property; or ii) Offer to purchase the property at a reasonable price or institute eminent domain proceedings pursuant to Article VII of the Illinois Code of Civil Procedure; or iii) Issue a Certificate of Appropriateness for the proposed construction, alteration, demolition or removal.
+i) Offer the owner of the property reasonable financing, tax or other incentives sufficient to allow a reasonable use of, or return on, the property; or ii) Issue a Certificate of Appropriateness for the proposed construction, alteration, demolition or removal.

 Written notice of the determination shall be provided in the same manner as required by Article IV, Section 2(e) of this Ordinance.
-This time limit may be waived only by mutual consent of the applicant and the Commission.
+This time limit may be waived only by mutual consent of the applicant and the Commission (Amended 6.16.20).

-D) Appeals.
-A denial of a Certificate of Economic Hardship is an administrative decision as defined in Section 3-101 of the Illinois Administrative Review Law, and it shall be subject to judicial review pursuant to provisions of said law and all amendments and modifications thereof, and the rules adopted thereto.
+E) Appeals.
+A denial of a Certificate of Economic Hardship is an administrative decision as defined in Section 3-101 of the Illinois Administrative Review Law, and it shall be subject to judicial review pursuant to provisions of said law and all amendments and modifications thereof, and the rules adopted thereto (Amended 6.16.20).